Database trigger: Firebird

-Firebird supports multiple row-level, BEFORE or AFTER, INSERT, UPDATE, DELETE (or any combination of thereof) triggers per table, where they are always "in addition to" the default table changes, and the order of the triggers relative to each other can be specified where it would otherwise be ambiguous (POSITION clause.)
-Triggers may also exist on views, where they are always "instead of" triggers, replacing the default updatable view logic.
-(Before version 2.1, triggers on views deemed updatable would run in addition to the default logic.)
+Firebird supports multiple row-level triggers per table for INSERT, UPDATE, and DELETE operations, as well as any combination of these actions.
+These execute either before or after data modifications and function in addition to default table changes.
+Users can specify the execution order of multiple triggers relative to one another using the POSITION clause.
+Triggers may also be defined on views as INSTEAD OF triggers, which replace the default updatable view logic.
+Prior to version 2.1, triggers on updatable views executed in addition to the default engine logic rather than replacing it.